storesafe/cordova-sqlite-storage/README.md

 Tutorial with Ionic 1: <https://blog.nraboy.com/2014/11/use-sqlite-instead-local-storage-ionic-framework/>

-A sample for Ionic 1 is provided at: [litehelpers / Ionic-sqlite-database-example](https://github.com/litehelpers/Ionic-sqlite-database-example)
+A sample for Ionic 1 is provided at: [`litehelpers/Ionic-sqlite-database-example`](https://github.com/litehelpers/Ionic-sqlite-database-example)

 Documentation at: <http://ngcordova.com/docs/plugins/sqlite/>